kris-anderson/awsprofile/docs/manpage.md

 credentials.whatever
 ```

-Once you do this, your *aws* command will no longer work, since it's looking for the *~/.aws/config* and optionally *~/.aws/credentials* files that no longer exist.
+Once you do this, your _aws_ command will no longer work, since it's looking for the _~/.aws/config_ and optionally _~/.aws/credentials_ files that no longer exist.
 But that's where this utility comes in.

-*awsprofile* allows for easy symlinking of these new files back to the original */.aws/config* and optionally *~/.aws/credentials* files that the *aws* CLI utility is looking for.
+_awsprofile_ allows for easy symlinking of these new files back to the original _/.aws/config_ and optionally _~/.aws/credentials_ files that the _aws_ CLI utility is looking for.

 # HOW IT WORKS

-After we run *awsprofile --set personal* this is what your *~/.aws/* directory will look like:
+After we run _awsprofile set personal_ this is what your _~/.aws/_ directory will look like:

 ```bash
 config -> /Users/myname/.aws/config.personal